FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 plotted against depth and [O~2~] and sampling station.

-When assessing the presence of a particular protein complex at a sampling location, all peptides belonging to all subunits of the complex were included to give the greatest number of data points.
-As this data was acquired on a discovery mission rather than through targeted peptide approaches, it is difficult to discern accuracies of strain assignment annotations, particularly as the proteins of interest in this study are highly conserved across strains.
+When assessing the presence of a particular protein complex at a sampling location, the spectral counts were summed between proteins within the protein subunit to give the greatest number of data points.
+As this data was acquired by survey proteomics (data dependent acquisition) rather than through targeted peptide approaches (e.g. parallel reaction monitoring), it is difficult to discern accuracies of strain assignment annotations, particularly as the proteins of interest in this study are highly conserved across strains [@saitoNeedlesBlueSea2015].
 We are, however, confident in clade classifications for each protein examined.
 The data is also limited because a peptide sequence was not determined unless there was already a known spectrum for that peptide in the SEQUEST database, hence some peptides of interest may not be identifiable.
-Furthermore, a peptide must be detected above a certain threshold abundance in order to be considered an accurate ‘hit’.
+This MetZyme dataset used a deep paired metagenomic database (https://www.ebi.ac.uk/pride/archive/projects/PXD030684) to enable this peptide-to-spectrum matching [@saitoMultipleNutrientStresses2014; @saundersMicrobialFunctionalDiversity2022].
+Furthermore, protein identifications were based on peptide to spectrum matching using SEQUESTHT within Proteome Discoverer software (Thermo) and spectral counts were enumerated using Scaffold software (Proteome Software) using a FDR of <0.1% on the peptide level as described in Saunders *et al*. [@saundersMETATRYPMetaproteomicLeast2020].

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}